lwmqn/qnode/README.md

 <a name="Resources"></a>
 ## 5. Resources Planning

 The great benefit of using **mqtt-node** in your LWMQN Client design is that you almost need not to tackle requests/responses by yourself.
-All you have to do is to plan your Resources well, and **mqtt-node** will tackle many of the REQ/RSP things for you.
+All you have to do is to plan your Resources well, and **mqtt-node** will automatically tackle many of the REQ/RSP things for you.

 What Resources do you have on the Client Device?
 Which Resource is readable?
 Which Resource is writable?
 And which Resource is remotely executable?
 Once your Resources are initialized, **mqtt-node** itself will know how to respond to the requests from a LWMQN Server.

-Here is the [tutorial of how to plan your Resources](https://github.com/lwmqn/mqtt-node/blob/master/docs/rsc_plan.md) with **mqtt-node** initResrc() method.
+Here is a [tutorial of how to plan your Resources](https://github.com/lwmqn/mqtt-node/blob/master/docs/rsc_plan.md) with **mqtt-node**.
 The description of [initResrc()](#API_initResrc) also shows some quick examples.

 </br>